awsdocs/aws-cloudformation-user-guide/doc_source/using-cfn-updating-stacks-changesets-create.md

 1. If your template contains parameters, on the **Specify stack details** page, enter or modify applicable input parameter values, and then choose **Next**\.

-   If you're reusing the stack's template, AWS CloudFormation populates each parameter with the current value in the stack, with the exception of parameters declared with the `NoEcho` attribute\.
+   If you're reusing the stack's template, CloudFormation populates each parameter with the current value in the stack, with the exception of parameters declared with the `NoEcho` attribute\.
 To use existing values for those parameters, select **Use existing value**\.

-   For more information about using `NoEcho` to mask sensitive information, as well as using dynamic parameters to manage secrets, see the [Do not embed credentials in your templates](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/best-practices.html#creds) best practice\.
+   For more information about using `NoEcho` to mask sensitive information, and using dynamic parameters to manage secrets, see the [Do not embed credentials in your templates](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/best-practices.html#creds) best practice\.

 1. On the **Configure stack options** page, update the stack's tags, IAM service role, stack policy, rollback configuration, Amazon SNS notification topic \(if applicable\), or change sets and then choose **Next**\.
 **Note**